breising/Catalog/README.txt

 To run the app, you must have python installed:
 1. from the shell, navigate to the catalog root dir.
+2. Create the database by running the setup: python database_setup.py
+3. Optional: to populate the db with a bulk list of items you can modify the "catalog_items.py" file and then run it: python catalog_items.py
-2. type: python catalog.py    to launch
+4. Finally, to run the app type: python catalog.py
-3. In your browser, navigate to localhost at port 8000
+5. In your browser, navigate to localhost at port 8000